-High SES parents report higher satisfaction overall with their childcare arrangements as well.
-The majority of wealthy parents (89%) are satisfied.
+Higher SES parents report higher satisfaction overall with their childcare arrangements as well.
+The majority of wealthier parents (89%) are satisfied.
 Overall, high SES parents have a 73% higher likelihood of being satisfied rather than having a neutral outlook.
-Only 6% of high SES are dissatisfied with their childcare.
+Only 6% of higher SES parents are dissatisfied with their childcare.

 Since marginalized parents and subsidized care users are both relatively low income, we might expect there to be substantial overlap across these population groups, but there is in fact surprisingly little.
 In fact, only 15% of subsidized care users are marginalized, although 58% of marginalized parents use subsidized care.
 Regardless, the satisfaction levels of these two subgroups align relatively closely.
-Approximately three-quarters (76%) of subsidized care users are also satisfied with their childcare provider arrangement.
-However, subsidized care users are slightly more likely to be dissatisfied than their marginalized counterparts, with 18% expressing dissatisfaction compared to 14% of marginalized parents.
+Approximately three-quarters (76%) of subsidized care users are satisfied with their childcare provider arrangement.
+However, subsidized care users are slightly more likely to be dissatisfied with current childcare arrangements than their marginalized counterparts, with 18% expressing dissatisfaction compared to 14% of marginalized parents.